 The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile Human Resources Management Professional Certification Program.

 Motivation may be considered as a general willingness for involvement in activities and an emotional state.
-The motivation may fluctuate, and different factors may influence its fluctuations.
+It may fluctuate, and different factors may influence that.

 Motivation may also be considered as a total result of someone's perception, self-confidence, beliefs, emotions.

-The Business Value-Oriented People Management (BVOPPM) office participate in improving the perception and self-confidence of individuals inside the organization, discuss beliefs, and supports individuals in managing their emotions.
+The Business Value-Oriented People Management (BVOPPM) office participates in improving the perception and self-confidence of individuals inside the organization, discusses beliefs, and supports individuals in managing their emotions.

-Additional factors for people's motivation may be external subjective negative or positive events and factors in an organizational context.
+Additional factors influencing people's motivation may be external subjective negative or positive events, in an organizational context.